 Our missionaries are normal people from all walks of life who have dedicated their lives to serving and following Jesus wherever He calls them.
 Want to meet them?
 Check out our Missionary Directory.

-Marcelo graduated from Word of Life Biblical Seminary in 1999 and pastored a church for almost five years.
-He has been married to Ana L. Shimabukuro Dias since 1996 and they have one daughter, Daniela (2003).
-In 2004, they returned to Word of Life to serve as missionaries.
-As a professor at Word of Life Bible Seminary (“SBPV”), He teaches several disicplines (Greek, NT Exegesis, Biblical Theology of the NT, Biblical Exposition) in multiple degree programs including undergraduate, graduate and extension courses.
-Within the philosophy of ministry at SBPV, our ministry consists of discipleship, counseling, and walking alongside a small group of students.
-He also leads the student life sector (“dean of students”) in which the purpose is to oversee character development and manage campus activities where students are challenged to put into practice what they have learned.
+Marcelo graduated from Word of Life Biblical Seminary in 1999 and pastored for five years.
+He has been married to Ana L. Shimabukuro Dias since 1996 and they have one daughter, Daniela.
+In 2004, we returned to Word of Life to serve as missionaries.
+Our goal is training leadership to accomplish the great commission.
+As a professor at Word of Life Bible Seminary (“SBPV”), He teaches several disicplines in multiple degree programs including undergraduate, graduate and extension courses.
+Within the philosophy of ministry at SBPV, our ministry also consists of discipleship, counseling, and walking alongside a small group of students.
+He also is dean of students and oversees their character development and manage campus activities where students are challenged to put into practice what they have learned.

-More than 4000 alumni from SBPV currently serve in every state of Brazil including Indian tribes and river communities and over 30 countries around the world, inclulding Romania, Turkey, Portugal, Spain, Morocco, Mozambique, Thailand, etc. It is a great privilege to be part of this ministry.
+More than 4000 alumni from SBPV currently serve in every state of Brazil including Indian tribes and river communities and over 30 countries around the world, inclulding Romania, Turkey, Portugal, Spain, Morocco, Mozambique, Thailand, etc. What a great privilege to us being part of this ministry!

 In our local church, we help lead and teach a small couples’ group, as well as teaching in various capacities.
 Ana is also involved in women’s discipleship ministries and our daughter Dani is involved in numerous youth activities.

 I didn't grow up in a Christian family.
 When I was fourteen my parents got divorced.
 At that time I was a surfer and I started to compete to become a professional surfer.